 The blue inhaler is also known as the reliever inhaler and is for immediate rescue when you are experiencing symptoms, such as chest tightness or shortness of breath.

 Everyone with asthma should have a blue inhaler as it’s needed to treat asthma attacks.
-Ensure its kept with you at all times and is easily accessible, particularly if you are prone to attacks.
+Ensure it is kept with you at all times and is easily accessible, particularly if you are prone to attacks.

 If you are using a blue inhaler at least three times a week, your asthma may not be well controlled and you may need a brown inhaler.
 Contact your GP or asthma nurse for advice.